 What is an IC-DISC?

-An IC-DISC offers exporters permanent tax savings primarily resulting from a reduction in the tax rate on qualified dividends.
-It is available to manufacturers, distributors, all forms of business organizations including C corporations, S corporations, partnerships, LLCs, and sole proprietors.
+An IC-DISC offers exporters permanent tax savings, primarily resulting from a reduction in qualified dividends’ tax rate.
+It is available to manufacturers, distributors, all forms of business organizations, including C corporations, S corporations, partnerships, LLCs, and sole proprietors.
 Having an IC-DISC will not impact a company’s operations.
 It is transparent to customers.

 Formation of an IC-DISC